google/WebFundamentals/src/content/en/updates/2017/10/quotaexceedederror.md

 There are a few things to keep in mind when using this technique:

-+  When you lower the resolution, also called changing representations, you must append a new initialization segment, and it must be the one intended for the media segments to follow.
++  **You must append a new initialization segment.** You must do this any time you change representations.
+The new initialization segment must be for the media segments that follow.
-+  The presentation timestamp of the appended media should match the timestamp of the data in the buffer as closely as possible, but not jump ahead.
++  **The presentation timestamp of the appended media should match the timestamp of the data in the buffer as closely as possible, but not jump ahead.**
    Overlapping the buffered data may cause a stutter or brief stall, depending on the browser.
 Regardless of what you append, don't overlap the playhead as this will throw errors.
-+  You may be tempted to seek to a specific location and resume playback from there.
++  **Seeking may interrupt playback.** You may be tempted to seek to a specific location and resume playback from there.
 Be aware that this will cause playback interruption until the seek is completed.

-# Wait for currentTime to progress and retry

-Most implementations, even Safari's, tend not to evict media near currentTime.
-Simply waiting for playback to advance a bit and retrying the append may allow the browser to free up enough space for your append.

-Notes from Matt: "Implementations (even Safari's) typically try not to evict media near currentTime, so simply letting currentTime progress a bit and retrying your append may allow the implementation to free more data and make enough room for your append."

 {% include "comment-widget.html" %}